 One of the important defences was to emphasize his relationship with Adam von Trott zu Solz, the German diplomat who was executed for his part in the failed 20 July 1944 plot to assassinate Hitler.

-This isn't a defense.
+This isn't a defence.
 Germans who tried to end a doomed conflict are considered sensible.
 Bose did the opposite.
 The man was a vainglorious fool.
 Still, he showed courage and died for the Nation.
 That's all that matters.

 Von Trott ran the Special Bureau for India at the German Foreign Office and was genuinely sympathetic to the cause of India’s struggle for freedom.